tolisnr/Software-Engineering/README.md

 # Software-Engineering
 Software Engineering project for the course "Software Engineering"

-Download the libraries from "https://gluonhq.com/products/javafx/" Unzip the folder
+Download the libraries from "https://gluonhq.com/products/javafx/" <br>
+Unzip the folder <br>
-Copy the lib folder into the lib folder of the JavaFX project
+Copy the lib folder into the lib folder of the JavaFX project <br>